finite-element/finite-element-course/doc/source/L1_introduction.rst

 Even further, the matrix `K` is very sparse, since in most triangles, both `\phi_i` and `\phi_j` are zero.
 Any efficient implementation must make use of this and avoid computing integrals that return zero.
-\item This motivates the concept of global assembly, the process of looping over elements, computing only the contributions to `K` that are non-zero from that element.
+This motivates the concept of global assembly, the process of looping over elements, computing only the contributions to `K` that are non-zero from that element.
 Finally, the sparsity of `K` means that the system should be solved using numerical linear algebra